© 2014-2024 Offshore Radio Museum

 Mixing consoles and amplifiers were also built by Petersen for recording programmes in the landbased studio and for playback from the ship.

-Although this primitive equipment was later supplemented by professional standard items, (Telefunken consoles, Phillips tape recorders) much of it remained in use throughout Radio Mercur’s four years on air.
+Although this primitive equipment was later supplemented by professional standard items - Telefunken consoles and Phillips Major tape recorders (later replaced by Lytec TR 2 tape recorders ) - much of it remained in use throughout Radio Mercur’s four years on air.

 Cheeta 2 had more sophisticated, Siemens professional equipment on board.